faisalahmedsifat/labelhub-test/Readme.md

 ## `login_logout_tests.py`
 ### `test_login_unsuccessful_empty_credentials`
 ```
             Test case to verify that login is unsuccessful when empty credentials are provided.
+            This test case navigates to the login page, enters empty email and password fields, clicks the login button,
+            and verifies that the appropriate error messages are displayed on the page.

 ```
 ## `performance_test.py`
 ### `measure_load_time`